Get involved at your local area committee

-You can just turn up and have your say during the open forum session, but notification in advance is also welcome.
+You can just turn up and have your say during this session, but notification in advance is also welcome.

 Agenda items provide a structured approach for decisions that need to be taken about a range of matters.

-If you wish to speak about an agenda item other than planning (see below), you should ideally tell the Committee Manager or a Community Development Officer before the meeting starts, to allow the chair of the meeting to give you enough time to speak.
+If you wish to speak about an item other than planning (see below), try to tell us before the meeting.
+This allows the chair of the meeting to give you enough time to speak.